- Featured Columnists

 Introduction to Social Networks

-Social networks are a major part of social media marketing.
-These specialized websites and apps provide users with the ability to create a profile, page or account to connect and interact with other members as well as the ability to publish, share and comment on content and advertise to increase visibility.
+Social networks put the “social” into social media marketing.
+These specialized websites and apps let users create an account for themselves personally or for their company or organization.
+Social networks allow people to connect and interact with other users of the same network, as well as provide the ability to publish, share, comment on content, and advertise.

-People use social networks to personally connect with others and exchange information.
-As a business owner, you can build your company’s branded presence on these social networks to connect with customers and prospects in the places where they spend their time and focus their attention.
-Establishing a business presence in popular social networks can improve how your company shows up in search engines and can help you engage in more real-time customer service.
+Individuals use social networks to connect with others, communicate and exchange information.
+The average person in the United States spends almost two hours a day in social networks.
+As a business owner, you can build your company’s branded presence on social networks to connect with your customers and prospects in the places where they spend their time and focus their attention.
+Establishing your company’s presence in popular social networks can build brand recognition, help you provide more real-time customer service and even improve how your business shows up in search engine results.

-Social networks contain similar features but they may use different terminology.
-You can expect to at least have the following when you sign up for an account on a social network:
+Social networks contain similar features but may use different terminology to describe each one.
+Each social network offers varying degrees of customization options for your presence.
+You can expect to have at the minimum the following when you sign up for an account on a social network:

-Bio - Profiles usually include space to publish descriptive text such as biographical information, location, age or year founded, and other background information.
-Social networks often use your bio information and topics of interest to help connect you to others with similar backgrounds or interests within the network.
-You can also include at least one clickable link within your bio to another site such as your company website.
+Bio or About Section - A social network account usually includes space to publish descriptive text such as biographical information, location, age – or in the case of a company, year founded – and additional background.
+Social networks often use the bio information to help others with related interests locate your account within the network.
+Each network allows at least one clickable link within the bio that can lead to an outside site such as your company website.

-Connections – The crux of social networks are the connections you can make and the ability to reach and communicate with those connections as well as their connections.
-On Facebook, you have “Friends” through your personal profile but on your company Page, those who connect with you are referred to as “Likes” or “Fans”.
-On Twitter, Instagram and Pinterest, you have “Followers.”
-On Twitter, if you follow someone back who has followed you, you are now elevated to “Friends.”
-On LinkedIn, you have Connections.
-Regardless of the term used, being able to connect to individuals to build an audience or following is what makes social networks powerful communications platforms.
+Connections - The crux of social networks are the connections you can make and the ability to reach and communicate with those connections.
+When advertising on social networks, you can also potentially reach others who are linked to your direct connections.
+On Facebook, connections are called “Friends” on personal profiles, but on company Pages, they are referred to as “Likes” or “Fans.”
+On Twitter, Instagram, and Pinterest, you have “Followers.”
+On Twitter, when two users follow each other, they are elevated from “Followers” to “Friends,” a more direct connection.
+On LinkedIn, you make Connections.
+Regardless of the term used, being able to connect to individuals, companies and organizations means anyone can build an audience or following.

-Facebook is the largest social network in the U.S., and as a company, you typically create your public presence on the network by setting up a Facebook Page.
-The challenge of communicating through a Facebook Page is that Facebook controls when or if others see your content.
-Facebook’s goal is to encourage you to pay for advertising on their site to increase the visibility of your content.
-Facebook gives you ability to target their users broadly or in a highly targeted fashion through their ads.
+Facebook is the largest social network in the United States.
+Any company can set up a Facebook Page as a public-facing presence on the network.
+A challenge of communicating through a Facebook Page is that Facebook controls when or if others see the content you post.
+Facebook’s goal is to prompt you to pay for advertising on their site to increase the visibility of your content.
+Facebook provides tools to reach individuals on the network through highly targeted ads based on gender, age range, location and even interests.
+You can set up a Facebook Group for your company as well if you are looking for a more managed community with more interactions and discussions.

-Building a following on Twitter can take more time than on Facebook because it is less interconnected.
-Twitter’s stream of messages - or tweets - moves quickly and requires more frequent posting than on a Facebook Page.
-Twitter pioneered a briefer way of communicating, limiting text posts to 140 characters long.
-Twitter offers advertising options to promote your account to gain more followers or to promote individual tweets for more interactions.
+Building a following on Twitter can take more time than on Facebook because users are less interconnected.
+Twitter’s message are called tweets and the “tweetstream” or feed moves quickly and requires more frequent posting than Facebook.
+Twitter pioneered a briefer way of communicating, limiting text posts to 140 characters long, however the tweet length was increased to 280 characters.
+Twitter offers advertising options to promote accounts to gain more followers or to promote individual tweets for more interactions.

-Owned by Facebook, Instagram is an online community and mobile network that revolves around people sharing photographs and video.
-Companies use Instagram to tell their story through behind-the-scenes glimpses, creative product shots, lifestyle imagery, graphics, and reposting content uploaded by their followers.
+Owned by Facebook, Instagram is a very popular mobile app and social network that revolves around people sharing photographs and videos.
+Instagram also has a feature called Stories that imitates temporary posts popularized by Snapchat.
+See Snapchat below.
+Companies use Instagram to tell their stories through behind-the-scenes glimpses, creative product shots, lifestyle imagery, graphics, short videos up to a minute in length and reposting content uploaded by other Instagram users.
+Instagram ads are managed through Facebook’s ad manager although there are fewer ad choices for Instagram accounts versus Facebook Pages.

-There are many smaller social networks that could potentially be useful to your company to reach a more targeted market such as SlideShare, a social network based around sharing slideshow presentations and Foursquare’s Swarm app, a location-based social network where people can check in and share details of where they are at any given time including businesses.
+There are many other social network that can help your company reach a targeted audience, such as SlideShare, a social network based around sharing slideshow presentations and Yelp, a location-based social network where people can review local businesses and “check in” to them to signal when they’re at a specific business.

-Choose social networks based on the audience you are trying to reach and what you want them to do.
-Set up as many social network accounts that you are willing and able to maintain.
-Understanding what each social network offers is key to picking the right ones for your business.
+Choose social networks based on whom you are trying to reach and what you want them to do.
+You can set up as many social network accounts as you’d like but make sure they are a fit for your company and that you have the resources to maintain them.
+Understanding what each social network offers is key to picking the right ones for your business marketing.